15 Feb The Truth About Teens and Drugs

 And what few teens on a quest for a chemical sensation realize is the irreversible damage that drugs and alcohol do to their still developing bodies.
 “An immature liver and brain can’t tolerate drugs the way an adult can,” says Nicholas Pace, MD, associate professor of medicine at New York University and co-author with Katherine Ketcham of Teens Under The Influence (Ballantine).
 “In early childhood our brains develop at an astonishing rate, reaching about 95 percent of adult volume by age five.
 But recent studies now show that we get another opportunity to grow more gray matter.
 This second round of brain development occurs between the ages of ten and 21.”

 In addition to the harmful affects early drug use has on memory, speech, learning, and personality, the more drugs children take, the more likely they are to become addicted.
-“Multi-drug use leads to a speeded-up addiction process, even in teens who may not be genetically disposed to substance abuse,” Dr. Pace explains.
+“Multi-drug use speeds up the addiction process even in teens who may not be genetically disposed to substance abuse,” Dr. Pace explains.
 “Sadly, these days it’s not unusual to find children as young as 11 or 12 with full-blown addictions.”

 How to prevent teens from experimenting